jacky-labs-26/arc-anonymous-return-channel/README.md

 ARC explores a way to bridge that gap without compromising anonymity.

+## Functional flow (v0.1)
+1. User misses a private call
+2. System generates a temporary token
+3. Token is stored with a time limit
+4. User uses token to request callback
+5. System validates token
+6. Connection is allowed without exposing identity

 ## Principles
 - privacy-first design
 - no identity exposure